TibiaData/tibiadata-api-go/README.md

 ```
 You can also use [Docker Hub](https://hub.docker.com/r/tibiadata/tibiadata-api-go) to pull your images from.

-If you want to run the latest code you can switch from _latest_ to _main_.
+If you want to run the latest code you can switch from _latest_ to _edge_.

 ### Docker-compose